Scientific: Convolvulus sabatius

 Propagation: Seed, or softwood cuttings, rooted in peat and perlite with 1,000 ppm IBA in April or September.

-Additional comments: Like bush morning glory (C. cneorum), gound morning glory (C. sabatius) will thrive on the coast and in the desert inland if soil drainage is good to excellent.
-Ground morning glory is fire retardant if healthy.
-The overall bloom accent is grand, but is not as intense as that of C. cneorum.
+Additional comments: Like its cousin bush morning glory (Convolvulus cneorum), gound morning glory (Convolvulus sabatius) will thrive on the California coast and in the desert inland if soil drainage is good to excellent.
+For you pyros and chaparral dwellers, ground morning glory is reported to be fire retardant if healthy.
+The overall bloom accent is grand, but is not as intense as that of Convolvulus cneorum.